 Update to 1.14.0

-* The output format of the /rest/db/browse endpoint has changed.
+* This release adds configurable device and folder defaults. * The output format of the /rest/db/browse endpoint has changed.

 update to 1.13.1:

 * This release adds configuration options for min/max connections (see https://docs.syncthing.net/advanced/option-connection-limits.html) and moves the storage of pending devices/folders from the config to the database (see https://docs.syncthing.net/dev/rest.html#cluster-endpoints). * Bugfixes * Official builds of v1.13.0 come with the Tech Ui, which is impossible to switch back from